hktosun/ShinSolon2011JPubE/README.md

 - Accuracy of Business Income: `acc_bus`,
 - Tot.
 Income Exl Farm and Business HH: `excfarmbus`

-The list of variables is a collaboration with Lejvi Dalani, Joao Fonsenca Rodrigues, Xiaohan Zhang, Yan Zhao from the Economics Department at University of Minnesota, and myself.
+The list of variables is a collaboration with Lejvi Dalani, Joao Fonsenca Rodrigues, Xiaohan Zhang and Yan Zhao from the Economics Department at University of Minnesota, and myself.

 ## Preparing the Datasets  <a name="prepare"></a>

 We analyze the two-year differences in earnings throughtout the period.
 So, we prepare a distict dataset for each pair of years.
 By doing this, we got 31 datasets: (calendar years) 1969-1971, 1970-1972, 1971-1973, ..., 1994-1996, 1996-1998, ..., 2004-2006.
 Note that we add 0 to the end of each variable name (except for the 1968 ID) if it's for the initial year, and 1 if it's for the final year.
 For example, in the data set 1969-1971, we name the initial year's wage as `wage0` and the final year's wage as `wage1`.

-## Cleaning the Data  <a name="clean"></a>We [restrict](https://github.com/hktosun/ShinSolon2011JPubE/blob/master/func/cleanData.R) the sample to include only the heads of the households who have the following features:
+## Cleaning the Data  <a name="clean"></a>

+We [restrict](https://github.com/hktosun/ShinSolon2011JPubE/blob/master/func/cleanData.R) the sample to include only the heads of the households who have the following features:

 - gender: male
 - age: in [25,59] in both years